luisFernandoJv/sistema-de-controle---an-lise-de-sistema-de-segunda-ordem-/README.md

 ## 📄 Licença

 Este projeto é distribuído sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.
-(Se você não tiver um, pode remover esta linha ou adicionar um arquivo LICENSE com o texto da licença MIT).

----